 For a more comprehensive description of application requirements, please visit our Frequently Asked Questions page.

-Generous scholarships and financial aid are available; for more information please click here.
+Generous scholarships and financial aid are available; for more information please visit our section on Financial Aid.

 In the age of Google, Facebook, and Twitter, our graduates will find their skills applicable to various work environments.
 Areas where alumni may find employment opportunities include translation agencies, technology manufacturers, telecommunications companies, and the federal government.
 AT&T Labs, FactSet Research System, MIT Media Lab, MITRE, SAP Labs and ShutterStock are among the list of our current alumni employers.
 Students can work closely with our Career Services office for an array of resources, including CV/resume help, job search, and networking.
 Read the Computational Linguistics Career Guide (PDF).